Local, state and national leaders are working to put a dent in the litter war

 The Tuscarora Landfill services all the garbage in three counties — Craven, Pamlico and Carteret, through the tri-county Coastal Environmental Partnership.
 It is governed by a seven-member board appointed by the member county commissioners.

 The landfill ultimately receives all the trash in the three counties.
 How much?
-140,000 tons annually and 650 tons per day, though Executive Director Bobby Darden stated that, probably due to COVID, "we have seen historic levels of household garbage over the past 12 months" — 170,000 tons of it.
+140,000 tons annually and 650 tons per day, though Executive Director Bobby Darden said that, probably due to COVID-19, "we have seen historic levels of household garbage over the past 12 months" — 170,000 tons of it.
 Lined cells are built from the ground up to receive the trash, rising 125 feet (making Tuscarora Landfill the highest point in Craven County) and covering roughly 20 acres of land.
-The cells take an average of 7-8 years to fill, and Tuscarora is on its 5th cell since CEP formed in 1993.
+The cells take an average of seven to eight years to fill, and Tuscarora is on its fifth cell since CEP formed in 1993.

-To save on distance, CEP owns transfer stations at the former landfills in Pamlico (at 2391 Highway 306, three miles north of Grantsboro) and Carteret (800 Hibbs Road, Newport).
+To save on distance, CEP owns transfer stations at the former landfills in Pamlico (at 2391 N.C.
+306, 3 miles north of Grantsboro) and Carteret (800 Hibbs Road, Newport).
 Garbage is transported from these to Tuscarora via a fleet of eight semi-trucks.

 Recycling is transported to Sonoco Recycling in Jacksonville.